-The goal of this task is to ensure quality products and to execute site host agreements and sub awards, as applicable, required to carry out the tasks under this Agreement consistent with the Agreement Terms and Conditions and the Recipient's own procurement and contracting policies and procedures.
+The goals of this subtask are to: (1) procure and execute subrecipients and site host agreements, as applicable, required to carry out the tasks under this Agreement; and (2) ensure that the subrecipients and site host agreements are consistent with the Agreement terms and conditions and the Recipient's own contracting policies and procedures.

-- Execute and manage subawards and coordinate subrecipient activities. - Execute and manage site host agreements, and ensure the right to use the project site throughout the term of the Agreement, as applicable.
-A site host agreement is not required if the Recipient is the site host. - Notify the CEC in writing immediately, but no later than five calendar days, if there is a reasonable likelihood the project site cannot be acquired or can no longer be used for the project. - Submit a letter to the CAM describing the subawards and any site host agreement needed or stating that no subawards or site host agreements are required. - If requested by the CAM, submit a draft of each subaward and any site host agreement required to conduct the work under this Agreement to the CAM for review. - If requested by the CAM, submit a final copy of each executed subaward and any site host agreement. - If Recipient intends to add new subrecipients or change subrecipients, then the Recipient shall notify the CAM.
+- Execute and manage subawards and coordinate subrecipients activities in accordance with the requirements of this Agreement. - Execute and manage site host agreements and ensure the right to use the project site throughout the term of the Agreement, as applicable.
+A site host agreement is not required if the Recipient is the site host - Notify the CEC in writing immediately, but no later than five calendar days, if there is a reasonable likelihood the project site cannot be acquired or can no longer be used for the project. - Incorporate this Agreement by reference into each subaward. - Include any required Energy Commission flow-down provisions in each subaward, in addition to a statement that the terms of this Agreement will prevail if they conflict with the subaward terms. - Submit a Subaward and Site Letter to the CAM describing the subawards and any site host agreement needed or stating that no subawards or site host agreements are required. - If requested by the CAM, submit a draft of each Subaward and any Site Host Agreement required to conduct the work under this Agreement. - If requested by the CAM, submit a final copy of each executed Subaward and any Site Host Agreement. - Notify and receive written approval from the CAM prior to adding any new subrecipient (see the terms regarding subrecipient additions in the terms and conditions).

-- Letter describing the subawards needed, or stating that no subawards are required
+- Subaward and Site Letter

-- Draft subaward (if requested)
+- Draft Subawards (if requested by the CAM)

-- Final subaward (if requested)
+- Draft Site Host Agreement (if requested by the CAM)

-- Draft site host agreement (if requested)
+- Final Subawards (if requested by the CAM)

-- Final site host agreement (if requested)
+- Final Site Host Agreement (if requested by the CAM)